dcti/dnetc-client-base/ogr/ansi/ogr_readme.txt

    used to lookup "comp0", implementors can choose to return either SCALAR_BITS or SCALAR_BITS+1 when all bits are set in "comp0".
 Both will work the same due to how the bulk code select one of the COMP_LEFT_LIST_RIGHT macros.
-   However, when used to lookup "dist0", the macro SHALL return 33 when the 32 leftmost bits (or more) of "dist0" are set.
-This constraint asserts that all core compute the very same position limit for the middle mark.
-Any failure to do so will lead to mismatching node counts.

    4.8 choose(dist_bitmap, depth)